 Frieze New York is an international contemporary art fair that launched in May 2012.
-In 2013 the fair included over 180 of the world’s leading galleries, making Frieze New York 2013 the company’s largest event to date.
+In 2014 the fair will include over 190 of the world’s leading galleries, making Frieze New York 2014 the company’s largest event to date.
 Like Frieze London, Frieze New York is housed in a bespoke temporary structure, suffused with natural light.
 The fair is located in Randall’s Island Park, Manhattan.

 When is Frieze New York?

 In 2014, the fair will be open to the public May 9–12.
 An invitation-only preview day will be held on May 8.

 How do I get a ticket for the fair?

 Tickets for Frieze New York can be purchased from February each year, online at friezenewyork.com using a credit or debit card.

 What makes Frieze New York different from other art fairs?

 Frieze New York is one of the few fairs to focus on contemporary art and living artists.
 The exhibiting galleries represent the most exciting artists working today from around the globe.
 The focus on contemporary artists is also evident in Frieze Projects, New York, a program of talks and artist commissions presented at the fair.
 Frieze New York is housed in a bespoke temporary structure, which is located in Randall’s Island Park, Manhattan.

 What is the relationship between Frieze New York and Frieze London?